Disclaimer: Several characters as well as this Alternate History were created by Naomi Novik. I'm just a fan, imitating.

 "If you were a dragon, we'd be there already," he said into the wind.
 Khan's ears twitched at the sound of his voice.
 Tharkay wouldn't give up his prize little horse, not even for a dragon.

 It was already dark when they arrived at Sultan Han and a few Aqche bought Tharkay fodder for his little horse and some lavash for himself.
-He saw to Khan's needs and left in horse hobbled before taking his lavash and joining a few other men at the fire.
+He saw to Khan's needs and left his horse hobbled before taking his lavash and joining a few other men at the fire.

 Here no one seemed alarmed at the sight him and one or two recognized him from previous travels or from other caravansaries.
 He was content here among muffled voices—some in languages he didn't recognize—the warm smells of camel and horse.
 Some of these people were headed East into the orient, some West to 'civilization' and still others South into the southern reaches of the Ottoman Empire.